messier51a/CasterSimulator/README.md

 ### Start the Web API

-The Web API provides essential services for the Caster Simulator:
+The Web API provides essential services for the Caster Simulator and should run first.

 ```sh
 dotnet run --project CasterSimulator.WebAPI